prosperReigns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the last 10 line of /etc/passwd file

 ## 5-firstlines
-A script that displays the first 10 line of /etc/passwd file~
+A script that displays the first 10 line of /etc/passwd file

+## 6-third_line
+A script that displays the third letter of the word iacta

+##